geekhunger/node-harperdb/README.md

 - <h3 id="db-run"><code>db.run(query)</code></h3>

-Very similar to `db.request` but with one key difference: **It prepares the database table before running queries on it!** - For example, if you were to execute `db.insert()` on a missing schema and/or table, then this function would 🪄automagically create them *and then* run your request on it.
+Very similar to `db.request` but with one key difference: **It prepares the database table before running queries on it!** - For example, if you were to execute `db.insert()` on a missing schema and/or table, then this function would 🪄automagically create them *and then* run your request on it. (*db.request* would simply error, saying that the schema/table is missing.)

 > Obviously, the schema and table would *not* be created just yet, if it's a read request, like 'search_by_conditions'.
 Namespaces are only auto-created on write operations like 'insert'.